funkyvisions/Heartbeat/README.md

 Heartbeat
 =========

-Example showing how to use a beating heart as a life meter
+Example showing how to use a beating heart as a life meter.
+Also shows how to change the pitch of a backing track and keep the animation in synch with it.